cryspen/hacl-packages/Readme.md

-# Evercrypt C
+# HACL

 ![][Status]

-This is an attempt to get a build system for the Evercrypt C library.
+This is an attempt to get a build system for the HACL C library.
 This is the "high-level" C library that will be generated and maintained.

 ## Build
-Evercrypt uses [cmake] to configure the build and [ninja] to build.
+HACL uses [cmake] to configure the build and [ninja] to build.

 Quick start: `./mach.py build --test`